They say the best way to grow mushrooms is to keep them in the dark and feed them manure. Some restaurant boards are relegated to the same regimen.

 - There’s a difference between diligence and discourteous distraction

-- Managing a board can be like herding cats (if instead of cats they were tigers)
+- Managing a restaurant board of directors can be like herding cats (if instead of cats they were tigers)

 - The shortest answer isn’t always the best answer, even if it’s the preferred response